 A writer friend asked me whether it was really a good idea to pay a professional editor to read her manuscript.
 My immediate response was yes, but the question made me pause and reflect on my personal experiences.

-I have had all five of my novels edited by pros.
+I have had all six of my novels (number six coming this summer!) edited by pros.
 Here are my thoughts.

 There is huge value to editors who “copy” edit, that is, they read for spelling, grammar, syntax, etc. You always miss something: a comma where it doesn’t belong, the incorrect use of a semicolon.
 In terms of the broader picture: the plot, characters, structure, tension, conflict, on and on, the pro can be very helpful. . . or not.

-In my Triangle book, the professional editor I hired was so intrigued with the historic story that her suggestions would have made me totally change the book.
+In The Triangle Murders, the professional editor I hired was so intrigued with the historic story that her suggestions would have made me totally change the book.
 It would have become a historic mystery rather than a historic mystery that is solved today with modern technology.
 She had her own vision for the book.
 But who was writing this?

 The editor I hired for my Civil War book, however, was extremely helpful.
 He gave me an idea for a dynamite ending that I hadn’t even considered.
 It totally changed the story for the better.

 Before you consider hiring a pro, however, do your own self-editing.
 Believe it or not, there is a lot you can do to improve your writing before it gets the going-over by someone else.
 Some suggestions:

 Edit in small sections at a time.
 If possible, reread the section before and then edit the current 5 to 10 pages.

 Also, read aloud (or to your dog or cat.)
 I can’t emphasize enough how important this is.
 You’d be surprised what you hear that you didn’t think you wrote.
 Dialogue may sound stilted, tension weak, setting inappropriate.
 Often I will come away from my reading out loud thinking, ugh, did I write that?